-RUTH CARHART-whose lovely controlto voice is heard on Story of the Song, over CBS at 3:30 this ofternoon, and on other CBS programs.
-Ruth was born in Ellsworth, and on other CBS progroms.
-Kuth was born in Elisworn, Konsos, and reveoled musical ability when she was very young.
-She won o scholarship given by Mme.
-Schumann-Heink ond loter ottended the Curtis School of Music.
-While she wos in the Curtis School, "Roxy" discovered while she was in the Curit's School, Roxy discovered her and presented her on the air.
-CBS signed her to a contract soon ofter, and has recently renewed it for a fourth year, making her one of the few soloists to remain with one network for that long a time.
+RUTH CARHART-whose lovely controlto voice is heard NUTH CARMART-whose lovely controlto voice is heard on Story of the Song, over CBS at 3:30 this ofternoon, and on other CBS programs.
+Ruth was born in Ellsworth, Konsos, and reveoled musical ability when she was very young.
+She won a scholarship given by Mme.
+Schumann-Heink and later attended the Curtis School of Music.
+While she was in the Curtis School, "Roxy" discovered her and presented her on the air.
+CBS signed her to a contract soon after, and has recently renewed it for a contract soon ofter, and hos recently renewed it for o fourth year, moking her one of the few soloists to remain with one network for that long o time.